Sexual Misconduct Policy and Procedures

 One should be aware of the difference between seduction and coercion.
 Coercion happens when someone is unreasonably pressurized for sexual activity.
 Coercing someone into sexual activity violates the sexual misconduct policy.

 Alcohol or other drugs complicate the situation further and can place the capacity to consent into question when compared with sober sexual activity.
-When alcohol or other drugs are involved, one does not have to be intoxicated or drunk to be considered incapacitated.
-Rather, incapacitation is determined by how the alcohol or drugs consumed impacts a person's decision-making capacity, awareness of consequences, and the ability to make informed judgments.
+For example, one who is physically incapacitated as a result of alcohol and/or drug consumption (voluntary or involuntary), or who is unconscious, unaware, or otherwise physically helpless, is incapable of giving consent.
+The University considers sexual contact while under the influence of alcohol and other drugs to be risky behavior.
+Alcohol and other drugs impair a person's decision-making capacity, awareness of consequences, and ability to make informed judgments.

 Individuals who consent to any form of sexual activity must be able to understand what they are doing.
 "No" always means "No", but "Yes" may not always mean "Yes".
 Anything but effective consent to any sexual activity is equivalent to a "No".